outaagunga/documentation/strategy-forex.md

 #### **Step 5: Profit Taking (Targets)**

-* Target 1 (The Mean): Your primary target is the Middle SMA.
+* **Target 1 (The Mean)**: Your primary target is the Middle SMA.
+Because the SMA is dynamic, the strategy.exit 'limit' parameter must be updated on every bar (bar_index) to track the current SMA value, ensuring the exit order 'drifts' with the mean.
 To protect gains, move your Stop Loss to Breakeven once the price covers 50% of the distance to the SMA, as the mean will "rise/fall" to meet the price, shortening your window.
 * **Target 2 (Execution)**: If aiming for the opposite band, use a single strategy.exit call containing both the limit (Target 1) and a dynamic stop (Trailing/Breakeven).
 Avoid multiple separate exit calls for the same position to prevent script conflicts and "ghost" orders.

 ### **Visualizing the Setup**